 Benefit from the water- and grease-repelling properties of nano coating

 From food processing to automotive and from textile to exterior, a nano coating is useful in almost any sector.
-Not only do nano coatings seal the car lacquer but also make the windows of a skyscraper self-cleaning.
+Not only do nano coatings seal and protect car paintwork, they can also make the windows of a skyscraper self-cleaning.
 A nano coating does not form a layer on the substrate like traditional coatings, but becomes one with the substrate instead, forming bonds on a nanoscopic level.
-Due to this, liquids can no longer penetrate the surface, and dirt, grease and fungi cannot adhere.
+Due to this, liquids can no longer penetrate the surface, and dirt, grease and fungi cannot adhere – it becomes either a hydrophobic coating or a hydrophilic coating, depending on its composition.

-To provide you with an idea of whether nano coating is what your project needs, here are five examples of benefits nano coating provides:
+To provide you with an idea of whether nano coating is what your project needs, here are five examples of the benefits nano coating:

 - Reduces cleaning costs | Grease and dirt slides off windows and solar panels.
 Cleaning becomes safe and cost efficient with nano glass coating and other products.